kolitjek/ThesisProject/README.md

 ## Master thesis project 2021
 This repository contains the code used in the master thesis project: Sequential pruning in Hearthstone.
 The code is an extension to the Fireplace simulator found at: https://github.com/jleclanche/fireplace.

-# Contributors
-Anton Sandberg
+The project revolves around experimenting with different data structures and pruning methods for a Monte Carlo tree search (MCTS) agent.

-and Sune Klem
+Contributors: Anton Sandberg and Sune Klem.

 # <img src="/logo.png" height="32" width="32"/> Fireplace